dWALIDb/RISC-V-CORE-WITH-VHDL/README.md

 **SOME UPDATES :**
 After some time (2 monthes :o) i changed a lot of stuff.
--**FIRST:** Architecture was changed to have the instruction and data memories to be outside the cpu, this makes the architecture able to be interfaced with memories outside of the FPGA.
+-**FIRST:** Architecture was changed to have the instruction and data memories to be outside the cpu, this makes the architecture able to be interfaced with memories outside of the FPGA, memory interfacing shenanigans.
 -**SECOND:** Input/Output for CPU are different from instruction/data inputs and outputs, now cpu has data from user and data from 2 other memories.

 **WEIRD BEHAVIOUR**
 I noticed that when i set the CPU after compilation, the timing reports have different ranges for maximum frequency.
 Some times the operating frequency is 7 Mhz and it can shoot upto 165 Mhz this is confusing.
 Maybe in the next months i can explore more into it after synthesis and uploading the design, if the frequency still holds up then synthesiser is trying to optimize away some logic.
+**update**
+it worked fine with internal 50Mhz clock so thats weird